tscircuit/circuit-to-svg/README.md

   resulting aspect ratio matches the `pcb_board` found in the circuit JSON.
 - `backgroundColor` – fill color for the SVG background rectangle.
 Defaults to `"#000"`.
+- `drawPaddingOutsideBoard` – if `false`, omit the board outline and extra padding around it.
+Defaults to `true`.

 ## Contributing